dataspecer/ds-wdoi/source/backend/search-service/README.md

 ![missing picture](./readme-pictures/search-service-components.png)

-- The service is divided into seven main components:
+- The service is divided into 6 main components:
   1. Service API and Routes
   2. Ontology Search
   3. Ontology Context